 St. Thomas official transcripts are printed on security paper and bear the university seal.
-These transcripts may be picked up by the student or mailed directly from the Office of Student Data & Registrar's, or picked up by the student.
-When official transcripts are provided directly to the student, they are sealed in a university envelope and the transcript is stamped "Issued directly to the student" in a sealed university envelope.
+These transcripts may be picked up by the student or mailed directly from the Office of Student Data & Registrar.
+When official transcripts are provided directly to the student, they are sealed in a university envelope and the transcript is stamped "Issued directly to the student".